5mehulhelp5/headora/README.md

-# Next.js Venia Project
+# Headora

-This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/pages/api-reference/create-next-app)..
-It is a modern, Progressive Web Application (PWA) storefront built on top of Magento 2 using Next.js and PWA Studio tools.
+Headora - Headless Magento Theme | Engineered an open-source headless e-commerce solution - Integrated Magento's GraphQL API with Next.js frontend - Implemented Static Site Generation (SSG) for optimal performance.
+Headora Theme is the Open Source Theme Available in Github it is accessible for everyone.

 ## About the Project

-## Next.js Magento Venia Theme Overview
+## Headora Overview

-The [Next.js Magento Venia Theme](https://wiki.ocodecommerce.com/en/Theme/overview) is a headless eCommerce solution that integrates Magento's GraphQL API with a Next.js frontend.
+The [Headora](https://wiki.ocodecommerce.com/en/Theme/overview) is a headless eCommerce solution that integrates Magento's GraphQL API with a Next.js frontend.
 This setup allows for fast, scalable, and SEO-friendly eCommerce stores with enhanced flexibility in UI/UX customization.

 ![Logo](https://dev2.diamondtrov.com/media/home.webp)

-### **Next.js Magento Venia Theme Pages**
+### **Headora Pages**

 - [**Home Page**](https://wiki.ocodecommerce.com/en/Theme/home-page)
   - Displays featured products, categories, and promotional banners.